PULPman Profiles

 Yoshida answered a few questions for the magazine.
 She said she became a comic artist because she worked at a design studio that went bankrupt and couldn’t find another job.
 If she didn’t do comics she would have been a graphic designer.
 She enjoys gardening and cooking.
 She hopes her American readers enjoy the unique culture of Japan.

-Her most popular title Banana Fish which is being published in English in Pulp it was published in Japan from 1985 to 1994.
+Her most popular title is Banana Fish which is being published in English in Pulp.
+It was published in Japan from 1985 to 1994.